-Applications for the 2021-22 Residence Life Staff have opened.
-New candidates should apply by Friday, January 15 2021 at 11:59 p.m.
-Applicants must be upper year students; transfer students may be considered.
+Applications for the 2021-22 Residence Life Staff will re-open on May 12th.
+New candidates should apply by Friday, May 28 2021 at 11:59 p.m.
+Applicants must be upper year students; transfer students may be considered

 Please note: Successful applicants must be full-time Brock students who have an academic average of 65 per cent or more in their top four credits at the end of the 2021 Winter term.
 If selected, you will be required to have Standard First Aid and CPR-C certification, More Feet on the Ground training, the University’s AODA training tutorial and any other mandated Brock University training prior to RLS Training in August (begins Sunday, Aug.
 22, 2021).

 Please note that the final number of available positions will be determined when information on occupancy becomes available

 All applicants must apply online https://brock.erezlife.com/login/).
 Applicants will be asked to complete the following:

 - Application form

 Why did you apply to join the Residence Life Staff?
 I applied to join the RLS because I saw how connected everyone was and how much of a community residence can be and I really wanted to be apart of that, and really make a difference in the residence community!

 What do you enjoy about being a member of the Residence Life Staff?
 As a member of the RLS I really love making connections with my students and being able to make their residence experience a bit easier, especially during COVID where it’s hard to meet new friends or community members.

 What piece of advice would you give to a new applicant?
 Come in with an open mind!
 Given the circumstances regarding COVID-19, nothing is ever set in stone, and the role as an RLS member can change, but having an open mind to the possibilities will guarantee an exciting experience, one that you’ll take with you wherever your path takes you.